 ‘You figure it out.
 That’s why you are an artist, right?’

 ‘Your words won’t let me sleep tight tonight, young lady’

 The bar was like a river and the glasses were flowing like little boats, and the stream was everywhere and the fishes were with faces of women.

-‘A glass of Pinot noir, please’ a woman’s voice called the bar lady.
-Vice turned around.
+‘A glass of Pinot noir, please.’
+A woman’s voice called the bar lady.
+Vice turned to the direction of the voice.
 There was a woman sitting next to him.
 She was alone and he looked at her curiously.
 The bar lady served the wine to the woman.

 ‘Oh, and excuse me, a glass of water too, please.‘ The bar lady passed the glass of water.
 ‘It’s so hot tonight, isn’t it?’ the wine lady turned to Vice.